amarder/amarder.github.io/src/content/post/firefox.md

 **Warning:** Changing these settings can potentially affect browser performance or cause some websites to break.
 Proceed with caution.

-- [ ] **Resist Fingerprinting:**
-    - Search for `privacy.resistFingerprinting` and set its value to `true`.
-    - This makes your browser fingerprint less unique.
-It may cause minor display issues on some sites.

 - [ ] **Isolate Cookies to the First-Party Domain:**
     - Search for `privacy.firstparty.isolate` and set its value to `true`.
     - This prevents cookies from tracking you from one site to another but can break single sign-on for some websites.
+- Resist Fingerprinting:
+    - I had set `privacy.resistFingerprinting` to `true` to make my browser fingerprint less unique.
+    - This caused minor display issues on some sites, and broke file uploads to Bluesky.
+I've set it back to `false`.

 By following this checklist, you can significantly improve your privacy while using Firefox.
 Please let me know if I'm missing anything in the comments.